Forces of the Abyss - Tactica Demonica

 Seductress

-If you want a Flying Hero to Inspire and work with your fast units, then the Seductress is your cheapest option.
+The Seductress is your cheapest option for a Flying Hero to Inspire and fight with your fast units, as well as put some US 2 anywhere on the board for scenario play.
 Adding Wind Blast or Enthrall could be fun, but in general I wouldn’t bother.
 If you’re taking a Seductress over the other Flying Warlords below, it’s because she’s the cheapest.

 Abyssal Warlord